BPK PEER MENTORSHIP: Mentor Expectations and Responsibilities

 All that is required from you is a genuine commitment to the program and an actual interest in supporting and guiding the student(s) that you will be paired with.
-While the program is simple, flexible, and so much fun, we do have a few expectations that we will hold you accountable to as a mentor:
+While the program is simple, flexible, and expected to help both you and your mentees grow, you will have several duties to uphold as a mentor:

-- Complete the online canvas training (approximately 1.5 hours) before you attend the in-person training
+- Complete the online Canvas training (approximately 2.5-3 hours) before you attend the in-person training.

-- Attend and participate in at least two BPK or Peer Mentorship Program events with your mentee such as BPK Kickoff, KinCup, Careers in BPK, etc.
+- Attend and participate in at least two BPKSA, BNSS or Peer Mentorship Program events with your mentee such as BPK Kickoff, KinCup, Careers in BPK, etc.

-- You will be paired with 1 or 2 mentees and will be expected to carry out “mentor duties” with each one (see below)
+- You will be paired with 1-3 mentees, and will be expected to carry out “mentor duties” with each one (see below).

 - Send a “Welcome to BPK Peer Mentorship” email to your mentee within one week of being paired